If we that find that an aged care worker or responsible person isn’t complying with their obligations, we will act.

 We may ask for more information to fully understand:

-- the risk to the older person
+- the level of risk to older people

 - how best to respond.